Amanikhareqerem

-Amanikhareqerem was a King of Kush who ruled towards during the 1st century AD.
+Amanikhareqerem was a King of Kush who ruled during the late 1st century AD.
 In older research he was placed into the 2nd century AD. or possibly earlier.
+His chronological position means that he may have succeeded Shorkaror and preceded Amanitenmemide.
+It is impossible to securely identify where Amanikhareqerem was buried.
+It has been suggested that he was buried in the pyramid Beg.
+N 16 in Meroë.

 Until recently not much was known about Amanikhareqerem.
 His name only appeared on two ram figures and an object found at Napata.

-Welsby places Amanikhareqerem after King Aritenyesbokhe and before King Teritedakhatey.

 In recent years new excavations at Naqa provided more evidence for him.
 In 1998, a sandstone medallion with his name was found and recently a temple decoration with his name was excavated at the same place.